 Having completed this exercise and based on pharmacokinetic constants and data, students should be able to:

 - Describe the general relationship between Vz (volume of distribution), Clt (total clearance), the λz (elimination rate constant) and T1/2 (half-life).

-- Describe the specific pharmacokinetic differences between adults and neonates especially as it applies to aminoglycoside antibiotics.
+- Describe differences between adults and neonates in terms of the pharmacokinetics of aminoglycoside antibiotics.

 - Vz may be altered by disease processes (dehydration), physiologic states (neonates), or the addition of a "displacing" (second) drug.

 - Altered Vz changes the direct relationship between the amount of drug in the body and the plasma concentration (demonstrated most easily at time=0 following IV administration)

 - Altered Vz changes λz without changing Clt.
 It's reasonable to think that a large Vz requires longer (for livers and kidneys) to process.

 Download vz.xlsx, the worksheet for this module.
 Depending on your settings, you may have to "enable editing" in order to make the changes suggested by the exercise.

 Pharmacokinetic variables on the spreadsheet are preset for a typical adult horse (#1) and "typical" neonate (#2) given gentamicin.

 - Gentamicin pharmacodynamics and target concentrations are not thought to be different in foals than in adult horses.

 - Gentamicin is an efficient bactericidal antibiotic.
 Antibacterial efficacy of gentamicin is considered to be directly related to Cmax.
 Above some bactericidal concentration threshold, increasing Cmax concentrations will increase bacterial killing efficiency.

 - Somewhat arbitrarily, Cmax concentrations of 10 µg/ml or higher are established as a target Cmax.
 Higher concentrations are thought to produce greater efficacy.